March 17, 2023

 - Increase access to solar energy: Anyone can participate in community solar, including people who cannot, or do not want to, install solar panels on their rooftops, such as renters or homeowners with shaded roofs.

 - Save money: Subscribers receive solar energy credits on their energy bills based on the energy produced by their share of the solar farm.
-These solar energy credits can lower their energy bills by 10% or more.
+These solar energy credits can lower their energy bills by 5% or more (10-15% in most states).

 - Help the environment: Generating electricity with solar power instead of fossil fuels can dramatically lower greenhouse gas emissions.
 By going solar, subscribers can shrink their carbon footprint and create healthier communities and a more sustainable planet.